 a very rare conure and somewhat unknown in the pet population.

 We breeders have been hoarding all the babies for ourselves.

 These birds are also active, sweet, talkative and FUNNY!
-Click

-on the picture to the right to watch a movie of our breeder
+Click here to watch a movie of our breeder

 pair, Rhett and Scarlett.
 My youngest sister calls these two,

 "the funniest birds I've ever seen!"
 They are real characters.

 Click here to see me teaching a baby how to step up, how I